Information for the Small Businessperson Considering Selling Securities (as of February 22, 2021)

 A “best efforts” underwriting agreement is simply an agreement by an underwriter to use its best efforts to sell the securities.
 Although a “red herring” prospectus can be used to obtain indications of interest prior to the effective date of the registration statement, often the selling effort is postponed until the registration statement is declared effective and the selling is done on the basis of the final or definitive prospectus during the thirty- to sixty-day period following effectiveness.
 Usually an escrow agreement is entered into with a bank so that as funds are collected by the underwriter from the sale of securities, the funds are deposited in the bank until all (or at least a substantial percentage) of the offering amount is on deposit in the bank.
 When the escrow amount is reached, the funds are paid to the company less commissions which are paid to the underwriter.
 Best effort underwriting agreements usually are used by small underwriters who, because of limited capital, are unable to incur the liability which exists for a period of a few days under a firm underwriting agreement.
 Further, small underwriters often are unable to assemble a group or syndicate of underwriters to help sell the offering and thus are willing to contract to buy the securities even after the effective date as in a firm underwriting.

 The underwriting agreement is simply a contract between the company and the underwriter and can have various provisions.
 Typically it sets the price, number of shares, registration procedure and indemnification arrangements.
 Usually in a firm underwriting agreement the underwriter obtains an overallotment option which permits the underwriters to buy an additional percentage of the offering so that securities are available for use in stabilizing the market price immediately following the offering.
 Smaller underwriters sometimes insist upon obtaining as additional compensation from the company an option permitting the underwriter to purchase five percent (5%) or ten percent (10%) of the amount of the offering for a period of up to five (5) years following the offering.
-Additionally, smaller underwriters often require the company to advance $20,000 or $35,000 to pay the underwriter’s costs during the registration process.
+Additionally, smaller underwriters often require the company to advance significant monies to pay the underwriter’s costs during the registration process.